hfwalvir/PowerBI-Portfolio-Project/README.md

 - **Interactive Elements**: Includes drill-down capabilities, filters, and dynamic reporting for enhanced user interaction.

+**IT Spend Analysis Dashboard with AI-Driven Insights** This repository contains an interactive IT Spend Analysis dashboard, enhanced with AI-powered tools and a variety of visualizations.
+The dashboard provides a comprehensive breakdown of IT expenditures using a decomposition tree, allowing for in-depth analysis and identification of key cost drivers.
+Multiple chart types are employed to offer diverse perspectives on spending patterns, enabling more informed decision-making.

+**Key Features:**

+AI-driven insights to identify trends and anomalies.
+Decomposition tree for detailed expenditure breakdown.
+Interactive dashboards with various chart types (bar, line, pie, etc.) for versatile data visualization.

 **Contributing**

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
 For details, visit [CLA](https://cla.microsoft.com).